ShaniStaretz-ai/python-basic-lec17-Nov-17-24/README.md

 ## extra subjects:
  * max function can receive a dictionary and a lambda function.
  * the function enumerate() is a usage of the term unpacking , on list
+ * more about fromkeys from docs.python.org:
+   > fromkeys() is a class method that returns a new dictionary. value defaults to None.
+All of the values refer to just a single instance, so it generally doesn’t make sense for value to be a mutable object such as an empty list.
+To get distinct values, use a dict comprehension instead.